OpenDriveLab/DriveLM/challenge/README.md

 mv train_sample.json data/train_sample.json
 python extract_data.py
 ```
-Then we will get the test.json in challenge folder.
+Then we will get the test.json in the challenge folder.
 The example of test.json can be found in [test.json](test.json)

 ### Convert Data